baljindersingh/azure-ai-portfolio/README.md

 ## 🧠 About Me

-I've worked across software engineering, project delivery, and Microsoft 365 solutions.
+I've 20+ years of experience across software engineering, Microsoft 365 solutions, and project delivery.
 My passion lies in technology and building impactful AI solutions.

 📫 Connect with me: [LinkedIn](https://www.linkedin.com/in/baljindersingh)